caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 ```shell
 $ make test

 ...

 ===== 15 passed, 25 warnings in 15.06s ======
 ```

 This code tests that the usage examples ran successfully, but importantly it does not test that any output they produce aligns with expected output.
 It is possible to additionally check the output of these examples, but that doesn't replace the need for unit tests.
-Unit tests are more expressive and useful for testing your plugin's functionality, while automated usage example testing is a good way to assess the validity of your documentation.
+Unit tests tend to be more expressive and useful for testing your plugin's functionality, while automated usage example testing is a good way to assess the validity of your documentation.
-If you'd like to learn more about testing specific output that you get from running your usage examples, refer to [](how-to-write-usage-examples).
+If you'd like to learn more about testing specific output that you get from running your usage examples, refer to the [](how-to-write-usage-examples) *How to* guide.

+## Writing tutorials

+Usage examples provide users with guidelines on the specific commands they can run to use your plugin, but they don't provide a lot of context.
+It's a good idea to also write tutorials that describe what your plugin is intended to do, how and why to use it, and how to interpret the results.
+Ideally the tutorial also provides a small data set that can be analysed quickly on a modestly powered laptop computer.
+I credit a lot of the popularity of QIIME 1 and QIIME 2 to its tutorials and to our support forums.

+Writing tutorials is out of scope of this document for now, though we may add a *How to* article in the future that discusses writing and automating testing of tutorials.
+As a general recommendation though, I highly recommend writing your tutorials using [Jupyter Book](https://jupyterbook.org), which is what *Developing with QIIME 2* is written with.
+It's very feature rich, easily deployed with GitHub Actions, and it makes it straight-forward to create nice looking documentation.
+[Diataxis](https://diataxis.fr/) is also great reading material on how your tutorials can be structured, and if you get excited about writing documentation (it's fun!) the [Write the Docs community](https://www.writethedocs.org/) is a group of like-minded folks.

+Happy documenting! 📝

 ## Optional exercise